From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 Can I put the food waste into my garden waste bin instead?

-No. The garden waste (brown) bins are used for the collection and disposal of garden waste only.
+No. The garden waste (brown) bins are for garden waste only.

 This is because garden waste is taken to the Material Change Facility in Creeting St Mary to be turned into compost.
 This facility uses a 'windrow' composting process.
 Windrow composting is used to process garden waste only and is not able to deal with food waste.